tfabris/BlueGigaEmpeg/README.txt

 ------------------------------------------------------------------------------
 For best results, empeg Car player software version should be 2.00 final or 2.00 Beta 13.
 I have tested this with version 2.00 Beta 13.
-I do not know if it will work the same on 3.0 Alpha version of empeg Car software.
+I do not know if it will work the same on 3.0 Alpha version of empeg Car software, but theoretically it might work.
 See the empeg Car FAQ for more information on upgrading the empeg Car player software.

 Using the Emplode or Jemplode software, edit the empeg Car's config.ini as follows.